Coffee Processing Methods: Dry, Washed, Honey & What Sets Them Apart

 Where your coffee is grown makes a huge difference in how it’s processed.
 Dry climates are perfect for natural processing, where cherries can soak up the sun and develop rich flavors.
 On the flip side, washed processing needs a whole lot of water for fermentation and washing—so regions with rainfall are ideal.
 Humidity, temperature, and local conditions all have a say in how coffee beans are treated, and ultimately, how they taste.

-Understanding how the environment plays into coffee processing methods can help you decode why certain coffees from specific regions taste the way they do—and what kind of challenges go into making them.
+Understanding how the environment and climate affects coffee processing methods can help you decode why certain coffees from specific regions taste the way they do—and what kind of challenges go into making them.

 Bean Variety